 - Schedule the project to be published on the defined go-live date for the campaign.

-You cannot edit versions of content items that are part of a scheduled project.
-For example, if you need to update the start page before the scheduled project is published, you need to create a new draft and then publish this.
-If you need to incorporate the same changes into the scheduled project version of the start page, remove the scheduling to edit.
+Versions of content items that are part of a scheduled project cannot be edited.
+Should you need to update, for instance, the start page before the scheduled project is published, you need to create a new draft and then publish this.
+If you need to incorporate the same changes into the scheduled project version of the start page, the scheduling must be removed to be able to edit.

-This example creates a page with a registration form block for an event.
-The included items need to be available in English (the original website language), French and German, and you manage the translation using a project.
+In this example, we create a page with a registration form block for an event.
+The included items need to be available in English (the original website language), French and German, and we manage the translation using a project.

 - Create the page and the related forms block in English first.